cosmos/gaia/docs/governance/best-practices.md

 Each proposal should contain a summmary with key details about what the proposal hopes to change.
 If you were viewing only the summary with no other context, it should be a good start to being able to make a decision.

 Assume that many people will stop reading at this point.
+However it is important to provide in-depth information.
+The on-chain proposal text should also include a link to an un-editable version of the text, such as an IPFS pin, and a link to where discussion about the idea is happening.

-However it is important to provide in-depth information, a few more pointers for Parameter-change and Community Spend proposals are below.
+A few more pointers for Parameter-change and Community Spend proposals are below.

 #### Parameter-Change
+An example of a successful parameter change proposal is [Proposal #66](https://forum.cosmos.network/t/proposal-66-accepted-increase-active-validator-spots-to-175/6118/53).
+Note that this proposal went on-chain without the recommended IPFS pin.

-1. Problem/Value - generally the problem or value that's motivating the parameter change(s)
+1. Problem/Value - The problem or value that's motivating the parameter change(s).
-1. Solution - generally how changing the parameter(s) will address the problem or improve the network
+1. Solution - How changing the parameter(s) will address the problem or improve the network.
+1. Risks & Benefits - How making this/these change(s) may expose stakeholders to new benefits and/or risks.
-   - the beneficiaries of the change(s) (ie. who will these changes impact and how?)
+   - The beneficiaries of the change(s) (ie. who will these changes impact and how?)
-      - voters should understand the importance of the change(s) in a simple way
+   - Voters should understand the importance of the change(s) in a simple way
-1. Risks & Benefits - clearly describe how making this/these change(s) may expose stakeholders to new benefits and/or risks
-1. Supplementary materials - optional materials eg. models, graphs, tables, research, signed petition, etc
+1. Supplementary materials - Optional materials eg. models, graphs, tables, research, signed petition, etc

 #### Community-Spend Proposal

-1. Applicant(s) - the profile of the person(s)/entity making the proposal
-   - who you are and your involvement in Cosmos and/or other blockchain networks
-   - an overview of team members involved and their relevant experience
-   - brief mission statment for your organization/business (if applicable) eg. website
-   - past work you've done eg. include your Github
-   - some sort of proof of who you are eg. Keybase
-1. Problem - generally what you're solving and/or opportunity you're addressing
-   - past, present (and possibly a prediction of the future without this work being done)
-1. Solution - generally how you're proposing to deliver the solution
-   - your plan to fix the problem or deliver value
-   - the beneficiaries of this plan (ie. who will your plan impact and how?)
-     - follow the "as a user" template ie. write a short user story about the problem you are trying to solve and how users will interact with what you're proposing to deliver (eg. benefits and functionality from a user’s perspective)
-     - voters should understand the value of what you're providing in a simple way
-   - your reasons for selecting this plan
-   - your motivation for delivering this solution/value
-1. Funding - amount and denomination proposed eg. 5000 ATOM
-   - the entity controlling the account receiving the funding
-   - consider an itemized breakdown of funding per major deliverable
-   - consider outlining how the funds will be spent
-1. Deliverables and timeline - the specifics of what you're delivering and how, and what to expect
-   - what are the specific deliverables? (be detailed)
-   - when will each of these be delivered?
-   - will there be a date at which the project will be considered failed if the deliverables have not been met?
-   - how will each of these be delivered?
-   - what will happen if you do not deliver on time?
-     - what is the deadline for the project to be considered failed?
-     - do you have a plan to return the funds?
-   - how will you be accountable to the Cosmos Hub stakeholders?
-     - how will you communicate updates and how often?
-     - how can the community observe your progress?
-     - how can the community provide feedback?
-   - how should the quality of deliverables be assessed? eg. metrics
-1. Relationships and disclosures
-   - have you received or applied for grants or funding? for similar work? eg. from the Interchain Foundation
-   - how will you and/or your organization benefit?
-   - do you see this work continuing in the future and is there a plan?
-   - what are the risks involved with this work?
-   - do you have conflicts of interest to declare?
+An example of a successful community spend proposal is [Proposal #63](https://forum.cosmos.network/t/proposal-63-accepted-activate-governance-discussions-on-the-discourse-forum-using-community-pool-funds/5833).

+1. Applicant(s) - The profile of the person(s)/entity making the proposal.
+   - Who you are and your involvement in Cosmos and/or other blockchain networks.
+   - An overview of team members involved and their relevant experience.
+1. Problem - What you're solving and/or opportunity you're addressing.
+   - Past, present (and possibly a prediction of the future without this work being done).
+1. Solution - How you're proposing to deliver the solution.
+   - Your plan to fix the problem or deliver value.
+   - The beneficiaries of this plan (ie. who will your plan impact and how?).
+   - Your reasons for selecting this plan.
+   - Your motivation for delivering this solution/value.
+1. Funding - amount and denomination proposed eg. 5000 ATOM.
+   - The entity controlling the account receiving the funding.
+   - Consider an itemized breakdown of funding per major deliverable.
+   - Note that the 'budget' of a spend proposal is generally the easiest thing to criticize.
+If your budget is vague, consider explaining the reasons you're unable to give a detailed breakdown and be clear about what happens if you do not meet you budget.
+1. Deliverables and timeline - the specifics of what you're delivering and how, and what to expect.
+   - What are the specific deliverables? (be detailed).
+   - When will each of these be delivered?
+   - How will each of these be delivered?
+   - What will happen if you do not deliver on time?
+   - Do you have a plan to return the funds if you're under-budget or the project fails?
+   - How will you be accountable to the Cosmos Hub stakeholders?
+     - How will you communicate updates and how often?
+     - How can the community observe your progress?
+     - How can the community provide feedback?
+   - How should the quality of deliverables be assessed? eg. metrics.
+1. Relationships and disclosures.
+   - Have you received or applied for grants or funding? for similar work? eg. from the Interchain Foundation.
+   - How will you and/or your organization benefit?
+   - Do you see this work continuing in the future and is there a plan?
+   - What are the risks involved with this work?
+   - Do you have conflicts of interest to declare?

 ### Begin with a well-considered draft proposal
 Ideally, a proposal is first sent to the forum in Markdown format so that it can be further edited and available for comments.
 A changelog is a great tool so that people can see how the idea has developed over time and in response to feedback.